jryantap/CSCI370-TeamProject/GroupProject/Design-Team/design-discussion.md

 Pros:

-* Detailed Class object and functions.
+* Detailed class objects and functions.
-* Class associatiations are visible.
+* Class associations are visible.
-* Protocol for assignment 5 followed.
+* Protocol for Assignment 5 followed.

 Cons: